Wisdom Tooth Extractions – Carmichael, CA

 Say “Goodbye” To Troublesome Teeth

-Is your teen feeling a persistent pain towards the back of their jaw?
-If so, then their wisdom teeth might be the culprit.
+Are you or your teen feeling a persistent pain towards the back of the jaw?
+If so, then wisdom teeth might be the culprit.
 These are usually the last set of teeth to come in, and for most people, they only cause problems when they do.
 Why?
 Because the majority of the population simply doesn’t have enough room in their mouth for them!
 The best way to stop the pain as well as avoid additional problems like teeth crowding and an infection is to simply remove these teeth, which is something Dr. Ji has become an expert at over the years.
-If it’s time for your teen’s wisdom teeth to come out, they couldn’t be in better hands.
 To learn more and schedule a consultation, give us a call today.

-Why Choose Sheng Ji, DDS, MD Oral & Maxillofacial Surgery for Wisdom Teeth Removal?
+Why Choose Sheng Ji, DDS, MD for Wisdom Tooth Extractions?

 - Oral Surgeon Trained in Medicine & Dentistry